okken/pycharm_2018_Feb/tasks_proj/notes/notes.md

 ## why this webinar

+Python developers love writing code.
+Tests?
+Not so much.
+Whether it’s the concepts of testing, or the interface of testing tools, testing is a chasm not all cross.

+This webinar aims to bring Python testing to the masses, taking a new approach to first contact with Python testing:

+Visual testing using PyCharm
+Driven by the popular pytest framework
+Real-world scenario during the live building of a simple Python application

 * pytest is
     * the easiest framework to start using
     * way more powerful than we will cover today